-\$10.3 million, and a cumulative fair value decline of greater than 50% of amortized cost.
+Management, in its assessment of whether securities in a gross unrealized loss position are temporarily impaired, as described above, considers the significance of the impairments.
+At December 31, 2013, the Company had structured credit securities with gross unrealized losses of \$12.2 million, which had a fair value of \$4.1 million, and a cumulative fair value decline of greater than 50% of amortized cost.
 All of these securities are mortgage and asset-backed securities.
-These greater than 50% impaired securities include gross unrealized losses of \$10.6 million on non-Agency RMBS, \$14.8 million on Core CDOs and \$0.6 million of CMBS holdings.
+These greater than 50% impaired securities include gross unrealized losses of \$0.2 million on non-Agency RMBS, \$11.4 million on CDOs and \$0.5 million on CMBS holdings.